MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - If you followed the correct sequence of creating a multitenant organization, adding a tenant to the multitenant organization, and the added tenant's join request keeps failing, submit a support request to Microsoft Entra ID or Microsoft 365 admin center.

 - As part of a multitenant organization, newly invited B2B users receive an additional user property that includes the home tenant identifier of the B2B user.
 Already redeemed B2B users don't have this additional user property.
-Currently, Microsoft 365 admin center share users functionality or Microsoft Entra cross-tenant synchronization are currently the only accepted methods to get this additional user property populated.

 - As part of a multitenant organization, [reset redemption status for a B2B user](~/external-id/reset-redemption-status.md) is currently unavailable and disabled.